Hecke operators on topological modular forms: Extending the functorality of

 \begin{proof}[Proof of \Cref{compositionsareconstants}] The group of homotopy classes of $\OO^\top(\xx',E')$-module endomorphisms of $\OO^\top(\xx',E')$ is naturally isomorphic to $\pi_0 \OO^\top(\xx',E')$, and our hypotheses show that the edge map $H^0(\xx',\O_{\xx'})\to \pi_0\OO^\top(\xx',E')$, from the descent spectral sequence for $\O^\top(\xx',E')$, is an isomorphism.
 It follows from \Cref{classicaltransfers} that the unit followed by a transfer induces multiplication by $d$ on sheaf cohomology, as this is true for the algebraic transfer. \end{proof}

-Let us outline how the existence of $\OO^\top$ endows the sections $\O^\top(X,E)$ with the structure of genuinely equivariant spectrum for the profinite group $\pi_1^\et X$.
+Let us outline how the existence of $\OO^\top$ endows the sections $\O^\top(\xx,E)$ with the structure of genuinely equivariant spectrum for the profinite group $\pi_1^\et \xx$, as defined by Barwick in \cite[\textsection B]{spectralmackeyi}.

-\begin{remark} Fix an object $(X,E)$ of $\Isog$.
-The extra structure of $\Isog$ will not be used in this example, so let us consider $X$ as an object of $\M_\et$, the small \'{e}tale site of $\M$, and drop $E$ from our notation.
-Let us write $X_\fet$ for the subsite of the small \'{e}tale site of $X$ spanned by Deligne--Mumford stacks $Y$ whose structure morphism $Y\to X$ is finite.
-If $X$ is a connected scheme and $x$ is a chosen geometric point of $X$, then following \cite[Ex.D.24]{spectralmackeyi} and Grothendieck, we see that there is a canonical equivalence of categories between $X_\fet$ and the category of finite $\pi_1^\et(X,x)$-sets with open stabiliser, denoted as $\Fin_{\pi_1^\et(X,x)}^\open$.
-Using this equivalence and the inclusion $X_\fet\to \M_\et$ we obtain a functor
+\begin{remark} Fix an object $(\xx,E)$ of $\Isog$.
+The extra structure of $\Isog$ will not be used in this example, so let us consider $\xx$ as an object of $\M_\et$, the small \'{e}tale site of $\M$, and drop $E$ from our notation.
+Let us write $\xx_\fet$ for the subsite of the small \'{e}tale site of $\xx$ spanned by Deligne--Mumford stacks $\yy$ whose structure morphism $\yy\to \xx$ is finite.
+If $\xx$ is a connected scheme and $x$ is a chosen geometric point of $\xx$, then following \cite[Ex.D.24]{spectralmackeyi} and Grothendieck, we see that there is a canonical equivalence of categories between $\xx_\fet$ and the category of finite $\pi_1^\et(\xx,x)$-sets with open stabiliser, denoted as $\Fin_{\pi_1^\et(\xx,x)}^\open$.
+Using this equivalence and the inclusion $\xx_\fet\to \M_\et$ we obtain a functor

-whose value on the one point set is $\O^\top(X)$.
-Following \cite[\textsection B]{spectralmackeyi}, one might call this a genuine $\pi_1^\et(X,x)$-structure on $\O^\top(X)$.
-This construction is natural in morphisms $X\to X'$ in $\M_\et$ meaning the map $\O^\top(X')\to\O^\top(X)$ is $\pi_1^\et(X,x)$-equivariant.
+whose value on the one point set is $\O^\top(\xx)$.
+This construction is natural in morphisms $\xx\to \xx'$ in $\M_\et$ meaning the map $\O^\top(\xx')\to\O^\top(\xx)$ is $\pi_1^\et(\xx,x)$-equivariant.
 One can try to push this observation further, but unless the reader has something specific in mind, a certain global homotopy type \`{a} la Schwede \cite{s} for example, the framework that encodes the most symmetries of sections of $\O^\top$ is simply the functor $\OO^\top$ itself. \end{remark}

-There is nothing special we used about $\Isog$ or $\M_\et$ in the above---the same argument works for any \'{e}tale sheaf of $\E_\infty$-rings $\O$ on a reasonable site, such as those of occuring in Lurie's theorem \Cref{luriestheoremintext} and their more general counterparts in \cite[Df.1.5]{luriestheorem}.